-At Roe Green Infant school we believe that geography should provoke and answer questions about natural and human worlds using different scales of enquiry to view them from different perspectives.
-In the study of geography, children will encounter different societies and cultures.
-We hope it will inspire them to think about their own place in the world, their values, their rights and responsibilities towards others and their environment.
+At Roe Green Infant School, we believe that geography should provoke a lifelong enthusiasm about natural and human worlds that will inspire them to think about their own place in the world, their values, their rights and responsibilities towards others, and their environment.

 Geography is part of the Humanities curriculum: it is a rich and diverse subject which covers a range of places, people and habitats, as well as the study of the local area.
 It gives children the opportunity to learn about different parts of the world and how climate and location impacts on population and environments.

 Our geography curriculum is designed to develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 As a starting point for their learning, children are encouraged to ask geographical questions, for example: Where is this place?
 What is it like?
 How has it changed?
 This questioning enables children to develop an excellent knowledge and understanding of where countries and places are in the world and what they are like, and to develop an extensive base of geographical knowledge.